 - Elevate your hand above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep it elevated comfortably.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength and to decrease pain.

 Bathing with a cast or splint:

+Your healthcare provider will tell you when it is okay to take a bath or shower.
 Do not let your cast or splint get wet.
 Before bathing, cover the cast or splint with a plastic bag.
-Tape the bag to your skin above the cast or splint to seal out the water.
-Keep your hand out of the water in case the bag leaks.
-Follow instructions about when it is okay to take a bath or shower.
+Tape the bag to your skin above the cast or splint to seal out water.
+Keep your hand out of the water in case the bag breaks or tears.

 Cast or splint care:

 - Check the skin around the cast or splint for redness or sores every day.

 - Do not push down or lean on any part of the cast or splint.

 - Do not use a sharp or pointed object to scratch your skin under the cast or splint.

 You may not be able to drive for up to 2 weeks.
 Ask when it is safe for you to drive and return to other activities, such as sports.